Absence of emergent supersymmetry at superconducting quantum critical points in Dirac and Weyl semimetals: DISCUSSION

-We emphasize that the non-renormalization theorem \cite{wessbook, Weinbergbook} cannot be used to eliminate the infrared divergence.
-The reason is that non-renormalization theorem is applicable only in the special case in which the system respects an intrinsic SUSY at the most microscopic level (small distance).
-Emergent SUSY is generated in a system that is microscopically non-supersymmetric.
-It is in principle possible to construct a lattice model that respects SUSY at the tree (classic) level and is free of infrared divergence.
-But this is technically difficult since one usually needs to delicately tune a number of free parameters to realize SUSY at the microscopic level \cite{Yu10}.
+In supersymmetric field theories, there is a non-renormalization theorem \cite{wessbook, Weinbergbook}, which ensures that loop integrals are free of divergences.
+This theorem cannot be used to eliminate the infrared singularities induced by the Yukawa coupling in quantum critical systems.
+This is because the non-renormalization theorem is applicable only in the special case in which the system respects the intrinsic SUSY at the most microscopic level.
+However, emergent SUSY refers to an effective SUSY that is realized only at very low energies but is apparently absent at high energies (small distances).
+To avoid infrared singularities, one could construct a lattice model that respects space-time SUSY at the tree (classic) level.
+Nonlocal terms would not exist in such a model due to the non-renormalization theorem.
+To realize this type of lattice model, one has to delicately tune two or more model parameters \cite{Yu10}, which is certainly difficult.

 Now suppose the boson appearing in Eq.~(\ref{Eqaction}) is not made out of fermion pairing.
-This sort of boson has its own dynamics, and the $|\phi|^{2n}$ terms are not generated by integrating over high-energy fermion modes.
-The total action is non-supersymmetric at small distance.
-Could SUSY emerge at large distance?
+This sort of boson has its own dynamics.
+Can SUSY emerge at large distances in such a system that is non-supersymmetric at small distances?
 The answer is negative, since the Yukawa coupling still induces nonlocal quantum correction to each self-coupling term $|\phi|^{2n}$ with $n \geq 2$.
-Because the system does not respect SUSY at the microscopic level, one cannot invoke the non-renormalization theorem to prevent nonlocal corrections.
-The nonlocal corrections dominate over the corresponding bare terms at low energies, and thus all the $|\phi|^{2n}$ terms are marginal.
-We therefore conclude that SUSY cannot emerge, no matter the boson arises from fermion pairing or not.
+The system does not respect SUSY at the microscopic level, thus one cannot invoke the non-renormalization theorem to prevent nonlocal corrections.
+The nonlocal corrections dominate over the original local terms at low energies, and all the $|\phi|^{2n}$ terms are marginal.
+We therefore conclude that nonlocal terms prevent SUSY no matter whether or not the boson arises from fermion pairing.